Koustubh2111/RCB_Batsman_analysis/README.md

+DATA EXTRACTION, CLEANING and FEATURE SELECTION FOR AB DEVILLIERS BATTING ANALYSIS IN THE INDIAN PREMIER CRICKET LEAGUE FROM 2009 TO 2021

 This Repo contains 4 branches

 Main branch contains the fully cleaned dataset that can be used to any sort of predictive modeling or vislualization pertaining to One batter in the IPL (Indian Premier League - 2009-2021) throughout the years